mrtisd/commerce_quikpay/README.txt

 Each payment method can be configured with other rules to allow complete flexibility on when a certain payment method and payment account is used.

+TODO:
+Update configuration form to allow for a dynamic URL.
+Currently need to hardcode within src/PluginForm/RedirectCheckoutForm.php